 4. Bob’s Cove Track

 To get to Bob’s Cove, simply drive out of Queenstown towards the town of Glenorchy along Lake Wakatipu.
-The carpark is signposted on your left-hand side.
+The parking lot sign is posted on your left-hand side.

-The Bob’s Cove Track is not my first pick for hikes in Queenstown but is still really beautiful and well worth checking out if you have the time!
+Bob’s Cove Track is not my first pick for the best hike in Queenstown but is still really beautiful and one of the shortest day hikes in the area.

 5. Moke Lake Loop Track